 The Best (and Worst) in Each of the Categories

 We take a closer look at the three main categories to see which banks ranked the highest and lowest in each.
-Generally, small community and regional banks preformed better than national chains with one exception -- responsiveness.
+Generally, small community and regional banks performed better than national chains with one exception—responsiveness.

 The first group of metrics we looked at was customer complaints.
 The Consumer Financial Protection Bureau (CFPB) maintains a database of all the complaints they’ve received since 2013.
 These reflect problems users had with any financial product offered by these banks – anything from checking accounts to credit cards.
 These grievances are typically the result of a customer not receiving a satisfactory response from a bank.
 That is, they tried to talk to a customer service representative or banker, and were either ignored or unhappy with the result.
 The CFPB, a government regulatory agency, is typically the next stop for consumers in such a case.

 The next factor was regulatory penalties.
 We sourced data from Good Jobs First's Violation Tracker, which shows fines, settlements and other penalties paid by banks for issues like mortgage abuses, credit card violations and toxic securities.
 These serve as a good indicator of whether a bank engaged in practices the government deemed as illegal.
 For example, recently Wells Fargo received media attention after their bankers opened thousands of credit card and deposit accounts for customers without their authorization.
 As a result, the bank paid $185M in fines and was forced to refund money to affected customers.